Reasons to Stay Alive

-Reasons to Stay Alive is a novel and memoir written by novelist Matt Haig, published on 5 March 2015.
+Reasons to Stay Alive is a memoir written by novelist Matt Haig, published on 5 March 2015.
 It is based on his experiences of living with depression and anxiety disorder, which he suffered from the age of 24.
 It is Matt Haig’s first nonfiction piece and the first time he wrote about his illness publicly.

 The novel was reviewed by The Sunday Times, The Daily Telegraph, The Guardian, the Star Tribune, and the Toronto Star.